Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

-The issue here is that the second term on the right hand side involves $C^*C\tilde\cQ$, which is one order higher that $[C^*C,\tilde\cP]$, so while it itself has a desirable sign, one needs to be concerned about subprincipal terms.\footnote{In fact, as the principal symbol of $C^*C\tilde\cQ$ is real, the real part of its subprincipal symbol is well-defined, and is the real part of $c^2q$ where $c$ and $q$ include the real parts of their subprincipal terms, and is all that matters for this argument, so one could proceed symbolically.} However, one rewrites
+The issue here is that the second term on the right hand side involves $C^*C\wt\cQ$, which is one order higher that $[C^*C,\wt\cP]$, so while it itself has a desirable sign, one needs to be concerned about subprincipal terms.\footnote{In fact, as the principal symbol of $C^*C\wt\cQ$ is real, the real part of its subprincipal symbol is well-defined, and is the real part of $c^2q$ where $c$ and $q$ include the real parts of their subprincipal terms, and is all that matters for this argument, so one could proceed symbolically.} However, one rewrites

-Now the first term is positive modulo a controllable error\footnote{This uses the derivative of $c$, arising in the symbol of the commutator with $\tilde\cP$, to provide the control: since $\cQ$ is positive modulo an operator one order lower, and in the term involving this operator, the principal symbol $c$ of $C$ is not differentiated, taking the derivative of $c_0$ large relative to $c_0$, as is already used to control weights, etc., controls this error term as well.} by the sharp G{\aa}rding inequality, or if one arranges that $q$ is the square of a symbol, while the second can be rewritten in terms of $[C,[C,\tilde\cQ]]$, $(C^*-C)[C,\tilde\cQ]$, etc, which are all controllable as they drop {\em two} orders relative to the product $C^*C\tilde\cQ$, giving rise to the result, namely that for $u\in\Hb^{-\infty,r}$, $\WFb^{s,r}(u)$ is invariant in $\Sigma_+\setminus\WF^{s-m+1,r}((\cP-i\cQ)u)$ under the forward Hamilton flow, and in $\Sigma_-\setminus\WF^{s-m+1,r}((\cP-i\cQ)u)$ under the backward flow.
+Now the first term is positive modulo a controllable error by the sharp G{\aa}rding inequality, or if one arranges that $q$ is the square of a symbol.
+This controllability claim uses the derivative of $c$, arising in the symbol of the commutator with $\wt\cP$, to provide the control: since $\wt\cQ$ is positive modulo an operator one order lower, and in the term involving this operator, the principal symbol $c$ of $C$ is not differentiated, writing $c$ as $c_0$ times a weight, where $c_0$ is homogeneous of degree zero, taking the derivative of $c_0$ large relative to $c_0$, as is already used to control weights, etc., controls this error term (modulo which we have positivity) as well.
+On the other hand, the second can be rewritten in terms of $[C,[C,\wt\cQ]]$, $(C^*-C)[C,\wt\cQ]$, etc., which are all controllable as they drop {\em two} orders relative to the product $C^*C\wt\cQ$.
+This gives rise to the result, namely that for $u\in\Hb^{-\infty,r}$, $\WFb^{s,r}(u)$ is invariant in $\Sigma_+\setminus\WF^{s-m+1,r}((\cP-i\cQ)u)$ under the forward Hamilton flow, and in $\Sigma_-\setminus\WF^{s-m+1,r}((\cP-i\cQ)u)$ under the backward flow.

 In analogy with \cite[Definition~2.12]{Va12}, we say that $\cP-i\cQ$ is {\em non-trapping} if all bicharacteristics in $\Sigma$ from any point in $\Sigma\setminus(L_+\cup L_-)$ flow to $\Ell(q)\cup L_+\cup L_-$ in both the forward and backward directions (i.e.\ either enter $\Ell(q)$ in finite time or tend to $L_+\cup L_-$).
 Notice that as $\Sigma_\pm$ are closed under the Hamilton flow, bicharacteristics in $\cL_\pm\setminus(L_+\cup L_-)$ necessarily enter the elliptic set of $\cQ$ in the forward (in $\Sigma_+$), resp.\ backward (in $\Sigma_-$) direction.
 Indeed, by the non-trapping hypothesis, these bicharacteristics have to reach the elliptic set of $\cQ$ as they cannot tend to $L_+$, resp.\ $L_-$: for $\cL_+$ and $\cL_-$ are unstable, resp.\ stable manifolds, and these bicharacteristics cannot enter the boundary (which is preserved by the flow), so cannot lie in the stable, resp.\ unstable, manifolds of $L_+\cup L_-$, which are within $\Sb^*_XM$.
 Similarly, bicharacteristics in $(\Sigma\cap\Sb^*_XM)\setminus(L_+\cup L_-)$ necessarily reach the elliptic set of $\cQ$ in the backward (in $\Sigma_+$), resp.\ forward (in $\Sigma_-$) direction.
 Then for $s,r$ satisfying